akikuno/TSUMUGI-dev/README.md

 #### Filter by Phenotypic Similarity

-The `Phenotypes similarity` slider allows you to set thresholds for gene pairs displayed in the network based on **edge phenotypic similarity** (Jaccard coefficient).
+The `Phenotypes similarity` slider allows you to set thresholds for gene pairs displayed in the network based on **edge phenotypic similarity** (Resnik-based Phenodigm score).
-Similarity minimum and maximum values are converted to a 1-10 scale, allowing 10-level filtering.

 > [!NOTE]
 > For details on phenotypic similarity, please see: